 For end-of-life care, you may want to consider the Center for Comfort Care and Healing in Danbury if your loved one becomes too hard to care for in your Waterbury home.
 The Center supports their personal needs and respects their individuality while also giving them and their families options for the highest quality hospice care away from home.

 The Center for Comfort Care and Healing offers:

 Meals are provided by chef Jonathan LeFebvre, whose gourmet standards will accommodate whatever you crave.
 He and his kitchen staff often become beloved parts of the affected family while going through this time.
 Food can nurture warmth and friendship for your loved one.

 Our Palliative Home Care Program offers specialized medical care and treatments that allow people to live more comfortably with relief from the symptoms and pain of an advanced illness.

 The Palliative Home Care Program can help homebound Waterbury patients who have a skilled need.
 When symptoms are difficult to control, works in tandem with the care of physicians while allowing patients to actively seek specialized treatment.

 Families who have a baby with a terminal condition or have died should consider using our Pediatric and Perinatal Hospice Programs to help guide them through this turbulent time in their lives.
 We strive to give families the emotional support they need and accompany them through the child’s last stages.
 It also includes visits by healthcare professionals who can teach you how to care for the baby at home, assist with additional community resources and provide expertise in perinatal care.

 We Assist With:

-Since 1983, Regional Hospice and Palliative Care has been dedicated to providing comforting care and compassion for those with terminal illnesses or going through a loss.
+Since 1983, Regional Hospice has been dedicated to providing comforting care and compassion for those with terminal illnesses or going through a loss.
 We are here to help support Waterbury families and their loved ones.
 Please reach out to us.